aryanmahawar205/Basic-Algorithms/README.md

 # Basic-Algorithms
-Contains Basic algorithms applied on databases.
+Some basic algorithms to work with databases.